janelia-flyem/libdvid-cpp/README.md

 ## Testing the Package
 libdvid contains unit tests under *tests/* and load tests under *load_tests/*.
-The unit tests can be run by:
+The unit tests can be run in the build directory:

-    % cd make
+    % cd build
     % make test

 A DVID server needs to be running on 127.0.0.1:8000.
 It is important